jeremslm/PF_location_optimization/sprint1_summary.md

 **How it works:**
 - Calls `update_boundary()` to create two different plasma shapes
 - Calls `resize_polygon()` to offset each shape by specified distance
-- Exactly matches your notebook workflow (cell 72d94a7f)
+- Exactly matches your notebook workflow

 ### 3. **method='function'** (User-Defined Functions)
 ```python